information

 Is Portland Sunday Parkways a race?

-No, there is no competitive aspect to Portland Sunday Parkways.
+No, slow and steady wins community connection!
+There is no competitive aspect to Portland Sunday Parkways.
 In fact, we encourage everyone to slow down, take their time and get to know their neighbors while enjoying open streets.

 Portland Sunday Parkways was modeled after La Ciclovía de Bogotá.
 Bogotá, Columbia closes 70 miles of major roads every Sunday so that people can walk, bike, roll, and play in the open streets.